 An Operating system serves as a bridge between a computer's user and its hardware.
-Its function is to offer a setting in which a user can conveniently and effectively run programs.
+An operating system's function is to offer a setting in which a user can conveniently and effectively run programs.

 As most servers use Linux OS, you need to make yourself comfortable with Linux and its CLI.